Cannabidiol is a Growing, Legal and Lucrative Market

 Consumer preferences are changing and so are food and beverage trends.
 Over the years, we’ve witnessed trends come and go while other trends move from niche to mainstream and disrupt the industry.
 So, is the CBD infused food and beverage trend here to stay?

-The main problem with CBD infused food and beverages in the US is FDA approval and regulation, which has the potential to hamper the growth of the market.
+The main problem with CBD infused food and beverages in the USA is gaining FDA approval and regulation, which has the potential to hinder market growth.

 At the same time, in Europe, the legality of CBD infused food and beverages remains unclear as regulators consider whether CBD should be approved under novel food regulations.